nicubarbaros/Lily/README.md

 Default: `600`

-Maximum width that the modal can take.
+Maximum width the modal can take.

 ___